NikitaVr/contrak/README.md

 ### Setup

 1. Install Node 18 and Yarn
-2. Run `yarn install`
+2. Run `cp .env.example .env` and fill in any missing environment variables
-3. Run `yarn db:push` to generate the database
+3. Run `yarn install`
-4. Run `yarn build:web` to build all the sub packages
+4. Run `yarn db:push` to generate the database
 5. Run `yarn dev:web` to start the web server
 6. Run `yarn hardhat:node` to start the hardhat node
-7. Run `yarn hardhat:deploy` to deploy the contract
+7. Run `yarn hardhat:deploy` to deploy a contract

 ### Directory Structure